Cylix/cpp_redis/README.md

 # cpp_redis
 cpp_redis is C++11 Asynchronous Redis Client.

-Network is based on raw sockets API.
-Thus, the library is really lightweight.
+Network is based on raw sockets API, making the library really lightweight.
+Commands pipelining is supported.

 ## Requirements
 * C++11
+* Mac or Linux (no support for Windows platforms)

 ## Compiling
 The library uses `cmake`.
 In order to build the library, follow these steps: